dustinpfister/blog_posts/_posts/threejs-buffer-geometry-attributes-position.md

 layout: post
 categories: three.js
 id: 883
-updated: 2021-06-07 13:30:23
+updated: 2021-06-07 13:32:01
-version: 1.5
+version: 1.6
 ---

 When getting into the subjects of making a custom [buffer geometry](/2021/04/22/threejs-buffer-geometry/) in [threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) there are a lot of various little details to cover.
 There are a number of attributes that must be created from scratch when it comes to the positions of the vertices, normals, and other various values.
 However one has to start somewhere when it comes to learning how to do this sort of thing, and with that said maybe a good starting point would be the position attribute.

-There is taking the time to create a blank instance of a Buffer geometry using the THREE.BufferGeometry constructor and then created the position attribute from the ground up.
+There is taking the time to create a blank instance of a Buffer geometry using the [THREE.BufferGeometry](https://threejs.org/docs/index.html#api/en/core/BufferGeometry) constructor and then created the position attribute from the ground up.
 However maybe a good starting point would be to study the results of one of the built in geometry constructors such as the THREE.boxGeometry constrictor to get an idea of what a position attribute is all about.
+There is also taking a look at some other features of a built in geometry instance such as the index property of a buffer geometry to gain a sense of what that is for when it comes to working with a set of triangles.

 <!-- more -->